 Even though this recipe uses pappardelle, any broad pasta is acceptable.
 And for whole chili substitutions, red pepper flakes are ideal.
 They are pretty spicy so adjust them slowly, most ideally after the tomatoes are cooked.

 Total time: 20 minutes

 Raise your hand if you’re a corn fan!
 This creamy sweet corn pappardelle must be your dream.
 It is a great way to make the most of your summer produce, such as corn, basil, and lime fruit.
-Due to all plant-based ingredients, this pasta is also a delight for vegetarians.
+Due to all plant-based ingredients, it is also a pasta delight for vegetarians.

 The sauce is a blend of cashews, lemon juice, smoked paprika, and black pepper.
 Thus, you can expect it to be mildly spicy and nutty.
 To achieve your desired consistency, adjust with water.

 An interesting thing about this recipe is that you utilize the corn kernels and the “milk” scraped from the cob too.
 This milky liquid is a perfect alternative to dairy cream.
 Spoiler warning: it brings a unique flavor and nutrient boost for you.